praveen576232/date_picker-widget/README.md

 ## Installation

-Add slide_up to your pubspec.yaml dependencies.
+Add date_picker_widget to your pubspec.yaml dependencies.
 And import it:

 ```bash
   date_picker_widget: ^0.0.2